-There are multiple graded items (online or classroom discussions, online or classroom exercises, five assignments, five quizzes, the course term project, and a final exam).
+There are multiple graded items (online discussions, five assignments, five quizzes, the course term project, and a final exam).
 Course letter grades are determined in a multi-phase process designed to accurately determine how well each student has demonstrated that they understand and can use the subject matter of the course.
-The process begins when the professor and facilitators compute the weighted scores based on assignments, the course project, quizzes, online or classroom discussions and final exam grades, using the weighting below.
-Then the professor in conjunction with the facilitators reviews each student's overall weighted score, scores in each of the areas, the trend of scores in each of these areas, and student's participation in Live Classrooms or regular classroom (depending on which version of the course).
+The process begins when the professor and facilitators use the weights below to compute the weighted scores based on assignments, the course project, quizzes, online discussions, and final exam grades.
+Then the professor in conjunction with the facilitators reviews each student's overall weighted score, scores in each of the areas, the trend of scores in each of these areas, and the student's participation in Live Classrooms.
 Based on that review, the professor in conjunction with the facilitators then determines a letter grade for each student.
 Lastly, the professor finalizes the grades and uploads them to the University Information System, where students can see their grades via the Student Link.

 The course uses readings from both the textbook and online sources.
-When a reading assignment says "Review" you are expected to only review and skim the material, understanding what topics it covers and knowing it is available as a reference.
+When a reading says "Review" you are expected to only review and skim the material, understanding what topics it covers and knowing it is available as a reference.
 You are NOT expected to read the full site or document in depth.